tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 4\44 Adding automapper to the API project -Downloading the AutoMapper.Extenssion
+Section 4\45 Configure automapper profiles -Downloading the AutoMapper.Extenssion
--Creatin "MappingProfiles" class with constructor -Adding service.AddAutoMapper to startup.cs
--Inside "ProductController" HttpGet:ID return Map to transfer data from "Product" to "ProductToReturnDto"
+-Adding to "MappingProfiles" class a formmember to hold property such as ProductType\Brand as string -Inside "ProductController" HttpGet return Map to transfer data from "Product" to "ProductToReturnDto" holding products as parameter